satabdi25-2000/vlsilab8TSRAM/README.md

 **Write SNM of 8T**
 ![](https://github.com/satabdi25-2000/vlsilab8TSRAM/blob/master/8TSimulations/SNMWRITE8T.png)

-The Write SNM can be determined by fitting the smallest square between the two curves.
+The Write SNM can be determined by fitting the smallest square between the two curves.// `SNM = 1.3V`
-SNM = 1.3V

 **Stability Analysis using N-Curve**